masterpointio/github-action-opa-rego-test/README.md

 </details>

 Be sure to always append the postfix to your test files.
-The default input for the `test_file_postfix` is `_test.rego`.
+The default input for the `test_file_postfix` is `_test.rego`, per [OPA's best practices](https://www.openpolicyagent.org/docs/latest/policy-testing/#test-format).
 If you have a different postfix for your test files, you can specify it in the inputs.
 This is how GitHub Action know what test to run on files.

  For example, if you have a file named `my-policy.rego`, you would need a file named `my-policy_test.rego`.
 It does not matter where the `_test.rego` file is located, just that it is in the root path, meaning that it can be in a subdirectory.